realm/realm-dotnet/examples/QuickJournalSync/README.md

 # QuickJournalSync

 **QuickJournalSync** shows how to integrate Realm and [Atlas Device Sync](https://www.mongodb.com/docs/atlas/app-services/sync/get-started/) in a sample MAUI application, with particular focus on error handling, connection state changes and offline realms.
-This app is a synced version of [`QuickJournal`](https://github.com/realm/realm-dotnet/tree/main/examples/QuickJournal), so check that if you are mainly interested in how Realm can be used effectively in conjunction with MVVM and data binding.
+This app is a synced version of [`QuickJournal`](https://github.com/realm/realm-dotnet/tree/main/examples/QuickJournal), so check that out if you are mainly interested in how Realm can be used effectively in conjunction with MVVM and data binding.

 The app allows the user to keep a very minimal synced journal, where each entry is made up of a title and a body.
 Every time a new journal entry is added or modified it gets persisted to a realm, and thanks to the bindings the UI gets updated immediately, with no additional code required.
 The app uses Device Sync to keep the journal entries synchronised with MongoDB Atlas and other devices.